 Few businesses are more closely regulated than those involved in the purchase and sale of securities.
 Broker-dealers and their registered representatives are subject to scrutiny by the Financial Industry Regulatory Authority (FINRA), the U.S. Securities and Exchange Commission (SEC) and the Ohio Division of Securities.

-For more than 40 years, Carlile Patchen & Murphy LLP has helped clients through the rigorous process of regulatory compliance.
-Our thorough technical knowledge of state and federal securities laws, creativity in structuring transactions, and experience in negotiating transactions with investment bankers, institutional investors and venture capitalists results in compliance and innovation in executing your business concept.
+For more than 40 years, Carlile Patchen & Murphy LLP has helped clients through the rigorous process of securities regulatory compliance.
+Our thorough technical knowledge of state and federal securities laws, creativity in structuring transactions, and experience in negotiating transactions with investment bankers, institutional investors, and venture capitalists results in compliance and innovation in executing your business concept.

 We have extensive experience with the Securities Act of 1933, the Securities Exchange Act of 1934, the Investment Advisers Act of 1940, the Investment Company Act of 1940, FINRA regulations and the various state securities laws.
 We have worked closely with our broker-dealer clients advising on current industry practices and procedures.
 We routinely assist our clients in responding to regulatory audits and inquiries, customer complaints and internal investigations.